 It is of particular interest, at least in an actual study, to estimate the treatment effects and to compare various field-experimental interventions.
 Figure 6 shows the overall CO2 emissions in the first and in the second week for the 20 study participants.
 It shows no coherent picture, in some cases the overall CO2 emissions were higher in the second week (after intervention), in other cases it was lower and again in others almost the same comparing to the first week (before intervention).
 This is not surprising, since, as already mentioned earlier, people need more time (min.
-18 days!) to adjust their behaviour [6], one week of intervention is not sufficient to measure consistent behavioural change.
-People cannot be expected to change their travelling plans (e.g. cancel a booked flight) suddenly or throw away food they have bought earlier after an intervention.
+18 days!) to adjust their behavior [6], one week of intervention is not sufficient to measure consistent behavioral change.
+People cannot be expected to change their traveling plans (e.g. cancel a booked flight) suddenly or throw away food they have bought earlier after an intervention.
 This is also evident if we conduct a paired t-test comparing the average overall CO2 emissions from the first and second week.
-The paired t-test shows that there is no significant treatment effect (t = -2.12, p = 0.05, 95%-CI: [-24.46, -0.13]), in fact, the mean difference
+The paired t-test shows that there is no significant treatment effect (t = -2.12, p = 0.05, 95%-CI: [-24.46, -0.13]), in fact, the mean difference (-12.29) even points in the opposite direction, that is, the aggregate mean CO2 emissions in the second week (after intervention) (106.49, sd = 30.36) was even somewhat higher than in the first week (94.19, sd = 23.46).
+This was partly due to the fact that many study participants were flying in the second week (7 out of 20 comparing to 1 out of 20 in the first week).
+Given that people tend to make their travel plans and book their flights some considerable time in advance, it is safe to assume that the sudden rise of flights in the second week was not due to but rather despite the field-experimental treatment.